minhkhang1008/speech-to-text-python/README.md

 I am trying to publish it online somewhere [I haven't published it anywhere]

-You can clone this repository and run it locally now!
+You can clone or download this repository and run it locally now!
+(Download all files)

 ## Installation
 - You will need Python to run